Togetsukyo (Kimi Omou): Commercial performance

 (RIAJ), selling over 250,000 single units.

 On May 10, 2017, the song debuted at number 8 on the Oricon Monthly Singles Chart, selling over 48,000 physical copies and became Kuraki's best-selling single in 2010's.
 The song has spent 41 weeks on the chart and it became Kuraki's longest charting song surpassing her biggest hit song "Love, Day After Tomorrow", which charted for 30 weeks.

 The song is named "the best-selling physical single by female solo singer in 2017".

 Music video

 A short version of the official music video was first released on Kuraki's official YouTube account on 13 March 2017, about a month before the song was released.
 It features Kuraki wearing Jūnihitoe, a kind of traditional Japanese garment.
 As of August 2022, it has received over 12.54 million views on YouTube.
 A full version of the video is included in the DVD accompanies limited edition of the single.

 In popular culture

-"Togetsukyo (Kimi Omou)" was served as the theme song to the 2017 Japanese animated film Detective Conan: Crimson Love Letter and later used as the ending song to the animation Detective Conan.
+"Togetsukyo (Kimi Omofu)" was served as the theme song to the 2017 Japanese animated film Detective Conan: Crimson Love Letter and later used as the ending song to the animation Detective Conan.

 On December 31, 2017, Kuraki sang the song on the Japanese national music TV program 68th NHK Kōhaku Uta Gassen.